Lurkars/esp-ena/README.md

 * *AEM* Associated Encrypted Metadata - send and received metadata

 Open questions
-* now save ENIN for stored beacons (documentation says timestamp), but for infection status ENIN should be enough!?
 * service UUID is send reversed, must RPI and AEM also beeing send in reverse?
 Don't know BLE specification enough
-* fixed change of advertise payload every 10 minutes, random value between ~15 minutes better?

 ## How to use